 Booking an appointment for a coronavirus vaccination

+- electronic appointment booking in the Omahoito service at https://soite.terveytesi.fi is open for all groups currently eligible for vaccination.
+More appointments are added on Tuesday at 12 p.m.
 Log on to the Omahoito service with your online bank user identifiers (or some other means of strong identification) in order to book an appointment for yourself.
+The days that still have appointments available are marked with green colour in the web calendar.
 You can book an appointment for another person if you have made an agreement regarding this.
-Read more: https://www.soite.fi/toisen_puolesta_asiointi (in Finnish)
+Read more: https://www.soite.fi/toisen_puolesta_asiointi (in Finnish).

 We ask persons close to elderly persons to make sure they get an appointment for a vaccination and are able to come to the vaccination site.

 Appointments will be added as soon as more vaccines arrive in Soite’s area.